SaFo-Lab/armor/README.md

 ### ARMOR Data and Model

-The training data is avaliable at https://huggingface.co/datasets/Ethan271/SafeReasoning-Train.
+The training data is available at [🤗Armor-Data](https://huggingface.co/datasets/Ethan271/SafeReasoning-Train).

-The model is avaliable at https://huggingface.co/Ethan271/Armor-7b.
+The model is available at [🤗Armor-7b](https://huggingface.co/Ethan271/Armor-7b).

 ### Preparation